spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

 </br>(`ISpatialComponentUpdate` types are generated under `<namespace of schema component>.<component name>.Update`.)

 **Known Issue Warning:**
-- At the moment, updating a component using `Writer.Send` will lead to all properties of the component being updated even if you indicated to only partially update a component.
+- At the moment, updating a component using `Writer.Send` will lead to the SpatialOS GDK updating all properties of the component even if you indicated to only partially update a component.
 The values of all other properties will be updated to the same value that they already assume.
 This is a bug and not intended behaviour and will be fixed in an upcoming update.

 **Example**
 ```csharp